Plantlyfe/HOMELAB-/README.md

 # NETWORK INFRASTRUCTURE OVERVIEW

-### Goal
+### Overview
-Design, deploy, and maintain a scalable LAN network for multiple devices/users to simulate an enterprise network using a variety of network devices such as a Cisco router, Cisco switch, Access Point and a Proxmox virtualization server.
-Configure inter-VLAN routing with ROAS.
-Implement VLAN segmentation, and optimize Layer 2/3 switching for security and performance such as SNMPv3 for secure enterprise-leve network monitoring, ACL/firewall rules.
+Designed, deployed, and maintained a scalable LAN network for multiple devices/users to simulate an enterprise network using a variety of network devices such as a Cisco router, Cisco switch, Access Point and a Proxmox virtualization server.
+Configured inter-VLAN routing with ROAS.
+Implemented VLAN segmentation, and optimized Layer 2/3 switching for security and performance such as SNMPv3 for secure enterprise-leve network monitoring.
+ACL/firewall rules to restrict and permit access.
 Setup VPN & Remote Access for secure remote administration.

+# Homelab Network Infrastructure

+## Overview
+This repository documents my **homelab network setup**, highlighting my expertise in **network administration, security, and monitoring**.
+The setup includes:
+- **Cisco Router & Switch:** Core network infrastructure with VLANs, DHCP, ACLs, and VPN.
+- **Proxmox Virtualization Server:** Hosting various VMs for Windows Server, Splunk, Zabbix, and testing environments.
+- **Wi-Fi Access Point** Providing secure wireless access.
+- **Monitoring & Logging:** Implemented **Zabbix for SNMP monitoring** and **Splunk for log analysis**.
+- **VPN Configuration:** Remote access via **Cisco VPN**.

 ### Skills Learned